gagolews/gagolews/README.md

 *I'm currently a Senior Lecturer in Applied AI/Data Science at Deakin University in Melbourne, Australia, and an Associate Professor (on leave) at the Systems Research Institute, Polish Academy of Sciences.*

-*My research interests include machine learning, data aggregation and clustering, computational and applied statistics, mathematical modelling (the science of science, sport, economics, social sciences, psychometrics, bibliometrics, etc.).*
+*My research interests include machine learning, data aggregation and clustering, computational and applied statistics, and mathematical modelling (the science of science, sport, economics, social sciences, psychometrics, bibliometrics, etc.).*

 *In my spare time, I write books for my students and develop free (libre) data analysis software.*